GabeThatGuy/checkhdr/README.md

 ## Dependencies
 It is CRITICAL that your system have the ``ffmpeg`` package installed.
 Since this script is designed for macOS, you can install it via homebrew by running ``brew install ffmpeg`` in your terminal app of choice.
 If you're running this on a linux-based system, then you can just use your favourite package manager to install ffmpeg.

+## Todo
+This repo has a todo list.
+Click the projects tab above (or click [here](https://github.com/users/GabeThatGuy/projects/1)) to view it.
 ## Instructions
 There are two ways to run this script.
 You can either run it in any folder on your disk by typing ``bash /path/to/checkhdr /path/to/filename.***`` or by adding the executable to your PATH.